panoramicdata/Solidtime.Api/MASTER_PLAN.md

 9. **ProjectMembers** - Get, Create, Update, Delete ✅
 10. **Members** - Get, GetById, Update, Delete (with pagination) ✅

-### Phase 4: OpenAPI Specification Verification Audit 🔍 IN PROGRESS
+### Phase 4: OpenAPI Specification Verification Audit 🔍 COMPLETE

 **Rationale**: During testing, we discovered that the `ITasks` interface had incorrect `page` and `perPage` parameters that don't exist in the OpenAPI spec.
 The tasks endpoint only supports `project_id` and `done` filter parameters.
 This suggests other interfaces may have similar discrepancies from copying templates without proper validation.